top of page

 1. Watson, D. A., Thornton, M. R., Khan, H. A., Diamco, R. C., Aydin D. Y., and Dickerson, A. K. [2024] “Water striders are impervious to raindrop collision forces and submerged by collapsing craters”.
 Proceedings of the National Academy of Sciences of the United States of America, Volume 121, Issue 5, doi:10.1073/pnas.2315667121, January 2024.
 PDF

 2. Watson, D. A., and Dickerson, A. K. [2021] “Life on stormy seas: water striders are impervious to raindrop impacts”.
-Presentation.
 Presented at the American Physical Society 74th Annual Meeting of the APS Division of Fluid Dynamics, November 21 – 23, 2021, Phoenix, Arizona, United States of America.

 3. Watson, D. A. [2021] “Rainfall impacts on water striders”.
-Presentation.
 Presented to the Locomotion and Design in Nature undergraduate class, February 16, 2021, University of Central Florida, Florida, United States of America.

 4. Watson, D. A., DiAmco, R. C., Khan, H. A., and Dickerson, A. K. [2019] “Survivability of water striders during raindrop collisions”.
-Poster.
 Presented at the 16th Annual Graduate Research Forum, April 5, 2019, University of Central Florida, Florida, United States of America.

 5. Watson, D. A., Khan, H. A., DiAmco, R. C., and Dickerson, A. K. [2019] “On the survival of water striders during raindrop impacts”.
-Presentation.
 Presented at the Society for Integrative & Comparative Biology Annual Meeting, January 3 – 7, 2019, Tampa, Florida, United States of America.

 SIMULTANEOUS IMPACTS OF TWIN DROPS